Leslie Allen Williams: Murders

 In 1990, Williams, who had served eight years in prison since his arrest for the rape, was granted parole.
 Nine months later, he killed his first victim.
 On September 14, 1991, Williams attacked 18-year-old Kami Villanueva in her home in Oakland county.
 He raped and then killed her, burying her body in a shallow grave that he had dug.

 On September 29, 1991, Williams attacked sisters Melissa Urbin, who was 14, and Michelle Urbin, who was 16, when the two were out walking at night.
 He raped and killed them, and put their bodies in his car.
 He drove to a secluded area and dug two shallow graves, but before burying them, Williams said he had sex with their bodies.
 Five months later, on January 4, 1992, he raped and killed 15-year-old Cynthia Marie Jones.
 Just like all the victims before, Williams buried her in a shallow grave.

 Arrest

 On May 24, 1992, Williams attempted to rape a woman after snatching her into his car at a cemetery.
 Witnesses to this called the police.
 Williams was arrested and taken into custody, later confessing to the four murders.
 Over the next three weeks, Williams showed police where he had buried his victims.
 The case eventually made headlines and questions were raised about the Michigan parole system.
 The family of Melissa and Michelle Urbin blamed the parole board for their daughters' deaths.

 Conviction

 In 1992, Williams was sentenced to life imprisonment for the four murders and the attempted rape.
-As of September 2024, Leslie Allen Williams is still alive, serving his sentence at the Carson City Correctional Facility.
+As of September 2024, Leslie Allen Williams is still alive, serving his sentence at the Ionia Correctional Facility.